syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/OLAP-Getting-Started.md

 **Adding a WebAPI Controller**

 To add a WebAPI controller in an existing Web Application, right-click on the project in Solution Explorer and select **Add > New Item**.
-In the **Add New Item** window, select **WebAPI Controller Class** and name it as `PivotGridServiceController.cs`, click Add.
+In the **Add New Item** window, select **WebAPI Controller Class** and name it as `OlapController.cs`, click Add.

-Now, WebAPI controller is added to the application successfully containing the file **“PivotGridServiceController.cs”**.
+Now, WebAPI controller is added to the application successfully containing the file **“OlapController.cs”**.

 N> While adding WebAPI Controller Class, name it with the suffix 'Controller' that is mandatory.
-For example, in this demo the controller is named as "PivotGridServiceController".
+For example, in this demo the controller is named as "OlapController".

-Next, remove all the existing methods such as "Get", "Post", "Put" and "Delete" present inside `PivotGridServiceController.cs` file.
+Next, remove all the existing methods such as "Get", "Post", "Put" and "Delete" present inside `OlapController.cs` file.

 {% highlight c# %}

 namespace PivotGridDemo
 {
-    public class PivotGridServiceController : ApiController
+    public class OlapController : ApiController
     {

     }